crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 ## Conclusion

-In conclusion, this article has provided a comprehensive examination of arithmetic checks within the Ethereum Virtual Machine, delving into various Solidity opcodes and optimizations for assembly code.
-We have explored some of the intricacies of implementing arithmetic checks for both uint256 and int256 addition, subtraction, and multiplication, as well as for sub-32-byte types.
-Furthermore, we have highlighted some caveats to be aware of when working with assembly to avoid potential pitfalls.
+In conclusion, we hope this article has served as an informative guide on signed integer arithmetic within the EVM and the two's complement system.
+We have seen the added complexity that is introduced when performing checked arithmetic on signed integers compared to unsigned ones and when dealing with sub-32 byte types.

-The purpose of this article is to deepen one's familiarity of low-level arithmetic, thereby improving the security of Solidity code by equipping developers to better assess and grasp the assumptions present in these operations.
-It is crucial to remember that custom low-level optimizations should be integrated only after rigorous manual analysis, fuzzing, and symbolic verification.
+As the trend in Solidity smart contract development leans towards low-level optimizations, it is important to emphasize the diligence required when implementing these techniques.
+The aim of this article is to deepen one's understanding of low-level arithmetic, thereby improving the security of Solidity code by enabling developers to better assess and comprehend the assumptions present in these operations.
+However, it is crucial to remember that custom low-level optimizations should be integrated only after rigorous manual analysis, fuzzing, and symbolic verification.
+Additionally, any non-obvious assumptions should always be clearly documented.